The Best Things To Do In Paris In August 2024 – It's Summer In The City!

 Food & Wine of the Marais

-Explore the Marais, a culinary hotspot, with a gourmet expert to dive into the rich melting pot of French cuisine.
-Walk the historic neighborhood to visit the top 10 food shops.
+Join the top-rated food tour in paris to explore the Marais, a culinary hotspot, with a gourmet expert.
+You dive into the rich melting pot of French cuisine, visiting the top 10 food shops in the historic neighborhood.
 What do you taste?
 The best food of France, like cheese, charcuterie, baguettes, chocolate, and the most famous wines.
 Includes a visit to the oldest food market in Paris.

 Seine River Gourmet Lunch